 The introduction from Europe nearly 50 years ago of the Nordmann Fir has changed many peoples idea about real Christmas trees.
 Simply the Nordmann Fir is a needle holding tree.
 It also has ‘needles’ that are flat & soft.

-The traditional real Christmas tree is the Norway Spruce.
-This has very sharp needles & as it dries out it sheds its needles.
+The traditional real Christmas tree is the Norway Spruce. this This has very sharp needles & as it dries out it sheds its needles.
 Many of us remember the shower of needles mulching the carpet all around the skeleton of the sad looking specimen that used to be a Christmas tree.
 Not only did these needles create a mess & a job to vacuum them up many needle sharp points stuck in the carpet & revealing themselves bare feet for months afterwards.
 They do smell nice though.

 The secret with all cut trees is water.
 Basically, a cut Christmas tree is a wooden bunch of flowers.
 In the same way that you would expect to stand cut flowers in a vase of water, the same applies to real Christmas. trees.
 ALWAYS use a Christmas Tree stand that holds water

 Christmas trees arrive wrapped in netting.
 These are then usually unwrapped for you see the shape.
 Most modern Nordmann trees have been trimmed annually in the fields where they grow to make then thick & bushy.
 Nordmanns are quite sparse if not trimmed.
 This does add to the cost & Nordmann trees take longer to grow than Norway Spruce.
 Typically this might be as long as 12 years.